 - Ingredients for a birthday cake (pick your favorite recipe to follow)

 The home-educator should read through the Quest in advance, to be sure he or she has everything necessary and to-hand.
 Print off all necessary worksheets, one per student.

-In this Quest, kids will learn: dance history, comparing and contrasting, reading, writing, ballet terminology, world traditions, cultural differences, geography, cutting skills, baking chemistry, measuring, problem-solving, art, creative construction, dream science, and Biblical truths.
+In this Quest, kids will learn: dance history, comparing and contrasting, reading, writing, ballet terminology, world traditions, cultural differences, geography, cutting skills, baking chemistry, measuring, problem-solving, art, creative construction, science, physical movement, and Biblical truths.

 We began by watching the full Tchaikovsky Sleeping Beauty ballet.
 This particular one was filmed in Melbourne, Australia.
 I absolutely loved the costuming!

 Watching the ballet was a nice, simple way to begin the day.
 During and after watching, we discussed what was the same and what was different about the ballet vs the Disney movie version that we are most familiar with.
 I had Blue write our thoughts into columns on a piece of paper.
 I also asked them to listen closely to the music: Did any of it sound familiar?
 Much of it was used in the Disney version, including the songs they added lyrics to!

 Here’s our list, if you’d like a jumping-off point:

 We then discussed some ballet terms.
 For us, we were able to call our aunt on FaceTime, who is a ballet teacher!
 If you don’t have that luxury, I recommend checking out this link to a discussion of Ballet Terms found at homeschoolshare.com.